sean1138/php-uploader/README.md

 2. drag and drop files to uplaod
 3. paste from clipboard to upload screenshot
 4. duplicate file checking: if dupe file exists it will give you the link to the existing file
-5. support for a single user login OR multi-user!
+5. support for a single user login OR multi-user!  remove "-example" from the included uploader-creds files, update the `require_once` line at the top of `uploader.php` to use whichever suits your desires.
 6. mime type whitelisting [ref1](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types) [ref2]((https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types))

 ## issues: